mskcc/vcf2maf/docs/vep_maf_readme.txt

 72. SIFT - the SIFT prediction and/or score, with both given as prediction (score).
 73. PolyPhen - the PolyPhen prediction and/or score.
 109. FILTER - False-positive filtering status, copied from the input MAF/VCF.
-An additional filter named common_variant is also appended, if allele count across at least one ExAC subpopulation is >10 (this default cutoff can be changed when running vcf2maf).
+An additional filter named common_variant is also appended, if allele frequency across at least one gnomAD subpopulation is >0.04% (this cutoff can be changed when running vcf2maf or maf2maf).
 So if you're handling somatic variants, the common_variant tag means this is likely a false-positive.
-It is less likely to be a legit somatic variant at a site that ExAC classifies as germline or artifact.
+It is less likely to be a legit somatic variant at a site that gnomAD classifies as germline.
-123. ExAC_FILTER - FILTER tags copied from the ExAC VCF.
-Differentiates between what ExAC classifies as germline (tagged as "PASS") or artifact (one or more tags, but not "PASS").
-113. ExAC_AF_Adj - Global allele frequency across the ExAC population, adjusted for samples where this position could be genotyped at high quality.
-If you're handling germline variants, then this tells you how common or rare the variant is.